 Americans are stressed.
-And with the holiday season approaching, the stress is probably not going away anytime soon.
 According to a 2013 American Psychological Association study, nearly half of adults cited sleep issues related to stress.

 What’s more, in a 2015 APA report, a fifth of stressed Americans report never engaging in an activity to help relieve or manage stress.
 If you’re one of that 20 percent or if you are looking for new ways to relieve stress, look no further.
-Here are five unexpected things that can help de-stress you this holiday season.
+Here are five unexpected things that can help de-stress you.

 1) Coloring books